-2.2.5 Differences between Children and Adults:
+2.2.5 Differences between Children and Adults

-FCHO recognises the difference between Adults at Risk and Children when it comes to the approaches used in safeguarding and therefore operates a separate Safeguarding Children Policy to ensure the right approaches are carried out to protect children from harm.
+FCHO recognises the difference between Adults at Risk and Children and young people when it comes to the approaches used in safeguarding and therefore operates a separate Safeguarding Adults at Risk Policy to ensure the right approaches are carried out.

-Consent is a legal requirement for safeguarding adults, unless the adult either lacks capacity; is at significant risk of harm; a crime could be prevented, or an employee is an alleged perpetrator of the suspected abuse.
 Consent is not required when considering making a safeguarding referral for a Child, however in the appropriate circumstances, speaking with the parent/guardian prior to referrals is seen as best practice.
 We recognise the importance of the wishes and feelings of a child; however, these may sometimes be contradicted in order to act in the child's best interests.
 More details can be found within FCHO's Safeguarding Children Policy.